damalialutfiani/Quizz-on-codecademy2/R/Lesson5 Aggregates in R.md

 -	**add new columns to a data frame that are based on per-group metrics**
 -	add new groups to a data frame that are based on per-column metrics
 -	create a new data frame that contains one column for each group a new row with per-group metrics

+2. You are working for an online retailer of mechanical keyboards